“I tell’ee! Have nothin’ to do wi’it!”

 “Faugh!
 Get ye gone, stupid boy!
 We want none of ye here!”

-Culhwch took a grip on himself at last, gentling back the reins he made the horse stand up and paw the air with sharp hooves.
+Culhwch took a grip on himself, gentling back the reins he made the horse stand up and paw the air with sharp hooves.
 The door-keeper dropped back a pace.

 “I have the silver tongue!”
 Culhwch sang out.
 “I will cry satire on the king else you stand back and let me in.”

 The door-keeper stood aside.
-As he passed, Culhwch thought he saw a smile creasing the leathery skin but it might have been a trick of the light.
+As he passed, Culhwch thought he saw a smile creasing the leathery skin but it could have been a trick of the light.

 In the hall of the great king Culhwch went straight to Arthur’s feet.